huntyGwell/chess/notes.md

 ## getting started!
 I am working on phase 0 and will see where I get!
 I think there is some starter code if not Ill have to create the folders, files, and classes my self, no big deal.

+there was indeed some stater code!
+I have downloaded nad am about to unzip the material